Writing, Speaking, Teaching

 I write.
 I've always written.

 Freelance writing isn't terribly lucrative.
 Go figure.
 So to pay the bills, I speak.
-My last five engagements have been at CETIS 2014, API Days Mediterranea, the Alberta Digital Learning Forum, CNIE 2014, and Berkeley City College.
+My last five engagements have been at the University of Newcastle, ALT-C, CETIS 2014, API Days Mediterranea, and the Alberta Digital Learning Forum.
 (My upcoming travel/speaking schedule is posted to the right.)

 I left the classroom circa 2007.
 I miss teaching.
 The closest thing I've done lately is work on an Ed-Tech Guide, and I keep threatening to turn this into a "course" and not just "course content."
 I've facilitated workshops for THATCamp Hybrid Pedagogy and P2PU on writing and publishing online, outside academia.
 So maybe... maybe... you can say I still teach writing.